anytizer/open-ideas/ideas/prosody-identification/disclaimer.md

-Disclaimer
+# Disclaimer

-The links to videos are references only.
+The links to videos are fore references only.
 It is not linked for the contents but the prosody quality.